Sleep Disorders

 • In a significant percentage of cases, a precipitant factor (physical or psychological) can be identified. |

-Neurologists C Miller Fisher and Raymond D Adams coined the term "transient global amnesia," but this syndrome was first described in 1956 by Bender as the "syndrome of [an] isolated episode of confusion with amnesia" and by Guyotat and Courjon as "l’ictus amnesique" or amnestic ictus (18; 60; 43).
-Probably before 1950, it was interpreted either as a psychogenic amnesia or as an amnesia occurring after an emotional shock (51).
-Criteria for the clinical syndrome of transient global amnesia were formulated by Hodges and Warlow (72), and since then, these criteria have been the foundation for diagnosis (168).
-The essential features are an episode of acute onset of transient global anterograde amnesia, with a variable degree of impairment of retrograde memory, which is not associated with any other major neurologic signs or symptoms (18).
-Since this syndrome’s recognition, controversy has surrounded its pathogenesis, treatment, and prognosis.
+Neurologists C Miller Fisher and Raymond D Adams coined the term "transient global amnesia," but this syndrome was first described in 1956 by Bender as the "syndrome of [an] isolated episode of confusion with amnesia" and by Guyotat and Courjon as "l’ictus amnesique" or amnestic ictus (21; 69; 49).
+Probably before 1950, it was interpreted either as a psychogenic amnesia or as an amnesia occurring after an emotional shock (59).
+Criteria for the clinical syndrome of transient global amnesia were formulated by Hodges and Warlow (82), and since then, these criteria have been the foundation for diagnosis (200).
+The essential features are an episode of acute onset of transient global anterograde amnesia, with a variable degree of impairment of retrograde memory, which is not associated with any other major neurologic signs or symptoms (21).
+Since this syndrome was first recognized, controversy has surrounded its pathogenesis, treatment, and prognosis.

-Typically, the onset of this clinical syndrome is abrupt, and anterograde memory is profoundly impaired.
-Patients are disoriented to time and often to place but never to person.
-Particulars are forgotten even after repeated practice, resulting in ideational and motor perseveration.
-Patients may recognize their memory deficits and repeatedly ask orienting questions and also, "Why can't I remember?"
-(18).
-A much more mild reduction of retrograde episodic memory (inability to recall past events) may also be seen in transient global amnesia (168).
+Typically, the onset of this acute amnesic clinical syndrome is abrupt with anterograde memory profoundly impaired.
+Patients are disoriented to time and often to place but not to person.
+Patients may recognize their memory deficits and repeatedly ask orienting questions like “Where are we?" or “What time is it?”
+(177).
+A much milder reduction of retrograde episodic memory may also be seen in transient global amnesia (200; 177).
+Distant memories that preceded the event by hours or days are accessible (218).
+The annual incidence of transient global amnesia is, on average, at 3.4 to 10.4/100,000 and increases to 23.5/100,000 after 50 years of age (11; 200).
 Transient global amnesia occurs most frequently in the seventh decade of life.
 Taken across various studies, the mean age for an episode ranges from 61 to 67.3 years.
-Peak incidence of occurrence is around age 62 years (SD = 10 years).
-Demographically, 54% to 67% of patients with transient global amnesia are female (138).
-Women were found to have more frequent emotion-related precipitating events, whereas men were found to have precipitating events related to physical stressors.
-Women were also found to have increased hippocampal lesions (73).
+Peak incidence of occurrence is around age 62 years (SD = 10 years), rarely occurring in those under age 50 (200).
+Some studies showed slightly more men than women to be affected (174; 136).
+A more contemporary study showed 54% to 67% of patients with transient global amnesia to be female (154).
+Others showed the gender distribution to be estimated at 50.7% females and 49.3% males (158; 10).
+In some studies, women were found to have more frequent emotion-related precipitating events, whereas men were found to have precipitating events related to physical stressors.
+Women were also found to have increased hippocampal lesions (83).
 One study found no difference in age of episode for men and women.
-Regarding clinical presentation, migraine was a prevalent complaint for those within this population (180; 138).
+Regarding clinical presentation, migraine was a prevalent complaint for those within this population (214; 154).
+A systematic review and meta-analysis showed a clear, higher relative risk of transient global amnesia for migraine versus nonmigraine individuals (197; 198).
 The Tynas and Panegyres study revealed a heightened reoccurrence rate (ie, 27%) within their sample than previously reported.
-The authors postulated a pathophysiological association between migraine and transient global amnesia through the presence of depression as a result of the shared presentation for those with reoccurring transient global amnesia.
-Participants with higher rates of reoccurrence are primarily female, with higher percentages of history of depression, overall shorter durations of transient global amnesia episodes, and a presence of abnormal hippocampal hyperintensities (138).
-In addition, Tynas and Panegyres found a significant increase in reports of a history of head injury for those with recurrence versus those with one episode (180).
-Hoyer and colleagues described a circadian rhythmicity in transient global amnesia attacks, marked by a morning peak and a secondary afternoon peak, independent of the age and sex of the patient (74).
+Participants with higher rates of reoccurrence are primarily female, with higher percentages of history of depression, overall shorter durations of transient global amnesia episodes, and a presence of abnormal hippocampal hyperintensities (154).
+In addition, Tynas and Panegyres found a significant increase in reports of a history of head injury for those with recurrence versus those with one episode (214).
+Hoyer and colleagues described a circadian rhythmicity in transient global amnesia attacks, marked by a morning peak and a secondary afternoon peak, independent of the age and sex of the patient (84).

 Criteria include: